2023 Solar Incentives Guide for Stevenson Ranch, CA - Tax Credits & Rebates

 EcoWatch's Stevenson Ranch, CA Solar Incentives FAQs

-You should plan to talk to the company that installed your system — or speak to a local Stevenson Ranch solar installer — to better understand which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to a representative from the company that installed your solar system – or call a local Stevenson Ranch solar installer — to learn about which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Yes, you can employ multiple types of renewable energy to power your home, such as a combination of wind and solar.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-Make sure that you discuss your proposed plan with your local Stevenson Ranch solar installation expert, to get an understanding of what will be needed and what kinds of incentives you might or might not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you discuss your plan with your local Stevenson Ranch solar installation expert.
+They can help you plan your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.